Our Team.

 Rob’s career spans more than 10 years in the AFL, most of it with Port Adelaide, alongside work as a curriculum developer, university lecturer, and researcher.
 Holding a PhD in Education, a Masters of Teaching, and a Bachelor of Arts in Psychology, he brings a strong academic and industry background to his work.
 Rob is motivated by helping Tasmanian students grow and chase their career goals, with a personal mission to support others in reaching their full potential.
 Away from TALS, he can often be found running, brewing coffee, or playing music.

-As Student Success Coordinator at TALS, Taylah plays a key role in organising student work-integrated learning opportunities, coordinating guest speakers, and providing academic support.
+As Learning Lead TALS, Taylah plays a key role in organising student work-integrated learning opportunities, coordinating guest speakers, and providing academic support.
 She has a particular interest in time management, leadership, and sports coaching, which shape both her teaching and mentoring approach.

 Taylah brings extensive experience to the role, having run her own gym for the past eight years and serving as Head Coach of the Australian Women’s Blind Cricket Team.
 She holds a Bachelor of Exercise and Sport Science, a Masters of Physiotherapy, and is a Level 3 Cricket Australia Coach.
 Passionate about creating opportunities for others, Taylah values the networking and growth that TALS offers its students and is committed to advocating for women in sport and leadership.
 Outside of work, she enjoys cricket coaching, playing golf, gardening, and travelling.